Introduction to Community Care

 Other than those general provisions, there is no specific legislation regulating the imposition of charges for domiciliary services.
 This, coupled with the lack of a clear policy statement or any comprehensive guidance on charging, has resulted in inconsistencies in the manner in which trusts throughout Northern Ireland approach charging for such services.

 9.2 General principle

 As a general principle, there should be no consideration in the financial assessment of income and capital of anyone but the person in need and her/his spouse or civil partner.

-Historically, domiciliary personal social services have attracted a relatively low level of charges or have been provided free of charge.
+Historically, domiciliary care services have attracted a relatively low level of charges or have been provided free of charge.
 However, there are some notable exceptions, among which is the home help service.

 A means-tested charge has been applied to the home help service for many years, in line with the DHSSPS policy as set out in Circular HSS(SS)1/80.

 This model home help scheme outlines the criteria for assessment and charging of individuals aged under 75.
 People over 75 are not charged.